iTrauco/scrippy-cli/README.md

 ## Contents

 - Various system scripts for automation and convenience.
-- Alias definitions for easy access to the scripts.
+- Function definitions for easy access to the scripts.

 ## Usage Instructions